adamhindTESP/Inertia-Rebellion/Docs/Hardware.md

-# Hardware — AIRM Spinner Apparatus
+# Hardware — AIRM Spinner Apparatus (Tier-1)

-This document describes the **hardware design** of the AIRM Spinner torsion-balance apparatus used in the Inertia Rebellion project.
+This document describes the **Tier-1 hardware design** of the AIRM Spinner torsion-balance apparatus used in the *Inertia Rebellion* project.

 The hardware is designed to be:

 - Low cost
 - Fully open
 - Replication-friendly
 - Explicit about limitations and systematics

 This is **not precision metrology hardware**.
-It is a **testbed for detecting and falsifying small inertial modulations** under controlled rotation.
+It is a **controlled testbed** for detecting *and falsifying* small inertial modulations under slow, deliberate rotation.

 ---